Horizontally-opposed twin designed by Sopwith. See also ABC

-Modifications of the fork and the steering brake will be done from Nr 32201 on.
-The controls and the handlebar will also be modified, and a new more robust sidestand will be mounted.
+Modifications to the forks were done from Nr 32201 on.
+The controls and the handlebar were also be modified, and a more robust side stand was fitted.

 Police/Military escort machines ordered by the Vichy government as a replacement for head of state motorcycle squad's aging Rene Gillet 1000cc machines which could no longer keep pace with the fast cars in which Petain traveled, thereby posing serious risks for the riders.
 The X40 used cycle parts from the XA2, the 750cc engine of the AX2, and a number of X40 specific parts.